 In an apartment on Manhattan a couple of friends from the New York upper-class meet almost every night to talk about social mobility, play bridge and discuss Fourier's socialism; the cynic Nick, the philosophical Charlie, party girl Sally and austenite Audrey.
 They are joined by Tom.
 His background is much simpler and he is critical of their way of life.
 But he finds a soul mate in Audrey, who without his knowledge falls in love with him.
 Written by

-This was the last film for most of the cast.
-Only three or four of the cast went on to have careers as actors.
+This was the first film for almost all of the young cast.
 See more »

 You can't listen to what your younger brother has to say.
 I can't think of anyone less an authority of female anatomy.